Kiama vs Shellharbour — Which Suits Your Buying Brief?

 Commute and connectivity

-Lifestyle and community feel
+Lifestyle and community feel.

-Shell Cove appeals to buyers who want waterfront amenity, modern housing, and a quieter residential pace without the full lifestyle commitment of a town like Kiama.
+Shell Cove appeals to buyers who want waterfront amenities, modern housing, and a quieter residential pace without the full lifestyle commitment of a town like Kiama.
 Families with young children often find the newer infrastructure, parks, and beach access genuinely practical.

 Who each one suits